envycontent/haiku-user-manual/content/msd-departments-using-haiku.rst

 Further information
 -------------------

-Add a New Supervisor to the MSD Graduate School
+:doc:`Add a New Supervisor to the MSD Graduate School <add-a-new-supervisor>`